Life in student accommodation

 Life in our Halls accommodation

-See our Frequently Asked Questions below for more advice about living in halls accommodation operated by our partner, UPP.
-Please note that Kendrick Hall (operated by our partner Unite Students) has a separate accommodation policy.
+This page provides advice about living in halls accommodation operated by our partner, UPP.
+Kendrick Hall (operated by our partner Unite Students) has a separate accommodation policy.

 Visitors in halls